Shanmukh-666/study-sync/STORY-1-PROJECT-SETUP-DATABASE.md

 PostgreSQL
 ```

-The connection was verified using `/test-db`.
+I verified the Prisma/PostgreSQL connection successfully through the `/test-db` endpoint.

-## 13. Frontend Details
+## 13. Frontend Setup

+I created and configured the React frontend using Vite and Tailwind CSS.

 Location: